Maddie09L/QA-portfolio/README.md

 I partnered with the software engenieer building Vector to provide full QA coverage: test planning, manual test execution, defect reporting, and verification of fixes - collaborating daily through a shared Jira board.

-> 💡**For recruiters and hiring managers:** Start with the [project overview](./01-project-overview/) for the executive summary, then explore the [Featured Bugs](./03-bug-reports-featured-bugs/) for detailed examples of my defect reporting.
+> 💡**For recruiters and hiring managers:** Start with the [project overview](./01-project-overview/) for the executive summary, then explore the [featured bugs](./03-bug-reports-featured-bugs/) for detailed examples of my defect reporting.

 ---